 - A Town of Wolfville Site Plan Application Form or Development Agreement Application Form and associated fee. - (2) A recent (no more than 5 years old) topographic survey by a surveying engineer.
-The survey must reflect existing topographic and boundary conditions. - (3) A site plan and conceptual grading plan drawn to scale and stamped by a landscape architect or engineer showing all buildings, entries, driveways, parking areas, walkways, stormwater features, fences, walls, landscape beds, trees and other important site information and noting conformance with the zone standards in each zone. - (4) Stormwater Management Plan by a civil engineer in accordance with the Town of Wolfville Stormwater Management Design Guidelines. - (5) Architectural plans prepared by a licensed Architect indicating compliance with the specific design requirements of the zones in this Bylaw including; - (a) Height, streetwall height and setbacks pursuant to each zone;
+The survey must reflect existing topographic and boundary conditions. - (3) A site plan and conceptual grading plan drawn to scale and stamped by a landscape architect or engineer showing all buildings, entries, driveways, parking areas, walkways, stormwater features, fences, walls, landscape beds, trees and other important site information and noting conformance with the zone standards in each zone. - (4) Stormwater Management Plan by a civil engineer in accordance with the Town of Wolfville Stormwater Management Design Guidelines. - (5) Architectural plans prepared by a licensed Architect for applications located in a Deisgn Guidelins Area (as shown on Schedule C) or plans prepared by a relevant professional or technician in areas outside a Design Guidelines Area, indicating compliance with the specific design requirements of the zones in this Bylaw including;

-- (b) Building elevations and articulation on all sides including signage and lighting. - (c) Notes on building material intentions - (d) Floor plans for every level - (e) A perspective rendering of the building showing context and/or 3D Sketchup model. - (6) A servicing schematic prepared by a civil engineer to demonstrate that every building can be properly serviced. - (7) For buildings over 8 units or 1200 sq.m., a Traffic Impact Statement (TIS) by a transportation engineer. - (8) For buildings that contain dwelling units, the Developer officer may ask for a statement on how an application is responding to community priorities and housing needs. - (9) Any other information the Development Officer may require to determine compliance with the zone requirements. - (10) The Development Officer may waive the requirement to supply the above noted information if he/she deems it is not pertinent to the application.
+- (a) Height, streetwall height and setbacks pursuant to each zone; - (b) Building elevations and articulation on all sides including signage and lighting. - (c) Notes on building material intentions - (d) Floor plans for every level - (e) A perspective rendering of the building showing context and/or 3D Sketchup model may be required. - (6) A servicing schematic prepared by a civil engineer to demonstrate that every building can be properly serviced. - (7) For buildings over 8 units or 1200 sq.m., a Traffic Impact Statement (TIS) by a transportation engineer. - (8) For buildings that contain dwelling units, the Developer officer may ask for a statement on how an application is responding to community priorities and housing needs. - (9) Any other information the Development Officer may require to determine compliance with the zone requirements. - (10) The Development Officer may waive the requirement to supply the above noted information if he/she deems it is not pertinent to the application.